Historic Georgetown is the perfect spot to sit back, and relax. Here are seven of our favorite things to do in Georgetown SC.

 - These are just a few gems of info we learned on our adventure!

 Two of my favorite stops along our tour included a stop at the home of Joseph Rainey.
-He was the first African American to serve in the U.S. House of Representatives, after being born into slavery.
+He was the first African American to serve in the United States House of Representatives, after being born into slavery.
 He was elected multiple times and worked diligently for civil rights and reconciliation with the North.

 Another fun stop was under the canopy of live oak trees that lined the streets of the historic district.
 On Prince Street you can glimpse a view of the SC Champion Live Oak.
 It’s over 500 feet tall!
 It’s second only to Charleston’s Angel Oak.